azkalltlhn/Diabetes-Classification-SVM-XGBoost/README.md

-# Klasifikasi Penyakit Diabetes Menggunakan Metode Support Vector Machine (SVM) dan Extreme Gradient Boosting (XGBoost)
+# Diabetes Disease Classification Using Support Vector Machine (SVM) and Extreme Gradient Boosting (XGBoost)

-# Pendahuluan
+# Introduction
-Diabetes mellitus adalah penyakit kronis yang terus meningkat secara global dan dapat menyebabkan komplikasi serius seperti penyakit jantung dan stroke.
-Diagnosis dini sangat penting, tetapi metode konvensional seperti tes gula darah sering kurang sensitif pada tahap awal.
+Diabetes mellitus is a chronic disease with a rising global prevalence, potentially leading to serious complications such as heart disease and stroke.
+Early diagnosis is crucial, but conventional methods like blood sugar tests are often insufficiently sensitive in the early stages.

-# Metode yang Digunakan
+# Methods Used
-1. Support Vector Machine (SVM): Mencari hyperplane optimal untuk memisahkan kelas data.
+1. Support Vector Machine (SVM): Identifies the optimal hyperplane to separate data classes.
-2. XGBoost: Algoritma berbasis pohon keputusan yang meningkatkan akurasi prediksi.
+2. XGBoost: A decision tree-based algorithm that enhances prediction accuracy.

 # Dataset
-Dataset "Diabetes Prediction Dataset" dari Kaggle berisi informasi kesehatan pasien untuk memprediksi kemungkinan diabetes.
-Dataset ini terdiri dari 100.000 baris dan 9 fitur utama, seperti usia, jenis kelamin, BMI, hipertensi, penyakit jantung, dan kadar glukosa darah.
+The "Diabetes Prediction Dataset" from Kaggle contains patient health information used to predict diabetes likelihood.
+The dataset consists of 100,000 rows and 9 key features, including age, gender, BMI, hypertension, heart disease, and blood glucose levels.

-# Pengolahan Data
+# Data Processing
-Data diproses menggunakan Google Colab dengan library seperti pandas, numpy, matplotlib, dan seaborn.
-Langkah utama:
+The data is processed using Google Colab with libraries such as pandas, numpy, matplotlib, and seaborn.
+The main steps include:
-1. Pemeriksaan Statistik: Analisis deskriptif untuk memahami data.
+1. Statistical Analysis: Descriptive analysis to understand data characteristics.
-2. Pembersihan Data: Menghapus duplikat untuk menjaga integritas dataset.
+2. Data Cleaning: Removing duplicates to maintain dataset integrity.
-3. Eksplorasi Data: Visualisasi distribusi dan hubungan antar variabel.
+3. Data Exploration: Visualizing distributions and relationships between variables.
-4. Penyeimbangan Data: Metode sampling untuk distribusi kelas yang lebih merata.
+4. Data Balancing: Applying sampling methods to ensure balanced class distribution.
-5. Transformasi Fitur: Konversi fitur kategori ke format numerik dengan LabelEncoder.
+5. Feature Transformation: Converting categorical features into numerical format using LabelEncoder.

-# Model Machine Learning
+# Machine Learning Model
-Model SVM dan XGBoost digunakan untuk membangun sistem prediksi diabetes, dengan evaluasi model untuk mengukur kinerja klasifikasinya.
+The SVM and XGBoost models are utilized to build a diabetes prediction system, with model evaluation conducted to assess classification performance.

-Penelitian ini bertujuan untuk meningkatkan akurasi deteksi dini diabetes dan memberikan alat diagnostik yang lebih andal bagi profesional kesehatan.
+This research aims to enhance the accuracy of early diabetes detection and provide a more reliable diagnostic tool for healthcare professionals.